sanhaus/control-panel.en/help/faq.md

 **How can I access the Control Panel?**

-Please follow the detailed instructions in the Accessing Control Panel documentation.
+Please follow the detailed instructions in the Accessing the Control Panel documentation.

 **Is there an extra fee to use the Control Panel?**